ctb/titus-blog/src/automated-testing-and-research-software.rst

 Argumentative people are always quick to point out that just because code is executed by a test doesn't mean that it's correct, which is true; my response is that if code isn't executed by *any* test whatsoever, then we *know* it's not being tested.
+Prioritize, people!

 There are all sorts of other things that people recommend doing, but I've never been a fan of things like Test Driven Development. *shrug*